-Get your home and family hurricane season ready s by preparing before a storm approaches by following these five #HurricaneStrong steps.
+Get your “Groovy Home” and family ready for the 2023 hurricane season by preparing before a storm approaches by following these five #HurricaneStrong steps.

 One of the most critical steps for survival is to identify whether you reside in a storm surge evacuation zone and to develop a plan for where you will be when the waters rise.
 Once you have your plan in place, heed all evacuation orders, and do so quickly.
 Remember, making the right decision to either stay or leave on a timely basis will keep you, your family, and your community’s first responders out of harm’s way.
 Use this updated list from FLASH to Find Your Evacuation Zone today.

 Preparedness – Make a Plan.
 Build a Kit.

 You’ll need to plan for two situations—remaining home or evacuating to a different location.
 Click here for a comprehensive list of supplies that you will need to stay comfortable and safe.

 It’s time to get the house ready for hurricane season.
 A well-built home can stand up to hurricanes, so gather the family to make sure your house is hurricane-ready.
 The best place to start is by visiting InspectToProtect.org.
 Use this tool to determine the building codes used in your community today, or contact your local government for information about building codes used in the past.

 You can strengthen your home by performing a Do-It-Yourself Wind Inspection to find out what needs attention.
 Once you finish the inspection, you can get started with these one-hour, one-day, or one-weekend activities.
 You can find checklists and how-to videos here.